FOR IMMEDIATE RELEASE

 "Over the last 300 years, the people of Massachusetts have created

 a unique resource in our unrivalled array of arts, science, and

-heritage institutions," said MCC Executive Director and CFF Advisory
+heritage institutions," said Mass Cultural Council Executive Director and CFF Advisory

 Committee member Anita Walker.
 "They are national treasures, and